Feelie: Definition

 The word "feelie" was used by the video game company Infocom to refer to the physical items packaged with its games.
 It had previously been used to describe a form of entertainment that also stimulates the senses of touch and smell by Aldous Huxley in his novel Brave New World (1932), which likely provides the etymology.
 In a 2013 interview, Infocom founder Dave Lebling recalled the team as having drawn inspiration from the board games of Dennis Wheatley, which had included dossiers, interviews, and even locks of hair.

 Common feelies include reproductions of objects from games, printed materials (such as comic books and novels), and cosmetics for game controllers.
 Some feelies are integrated into game packaging; the packaging itself may also constitute a feelie.
 Figurines are common feelies in deluxe editions, and may assume a static pose or come with articulated joints that allow for play.
 (Note: As an example of a figurine with articulated joints, Peters (2014) mentions the action figure of Lara Croft included with the collector's edition of Square Enix's Tomb Raider (2013).
-A static example, meanwhile, is the statuette of Batman included with the collector's edition of Rocksteady Studios' Batman: Arkham City (2011).
-Other figurines mentioned in the literature include the "disco zombie" of Plants vs. Zombies (2011) and the dismembered female torso of Dead Island (2013) (Kocurek 2013).)
-Other recorded feelies have included tissues and dry pasta (Infogrames' Murders in Venice, 1989), as well as a cotton ball and a plastic bag said to contain a "microscopic space fleet" (Infocom's The Hitchhiker's Guide to the Galaxy, 1984).
+A static example, meanwhile, is the statuette of Batman included with the collector's edition of Rocksteady Studios's Batman: Arkham City (2011).
+Other figurines mentioned in the literature include the "disco zombie" of Plants vs. Zombies (2011) and the dismembered female torso of Dead Island: Riptide (2013) (Kocurek 2013).)
+Other recorded feelies have included tissues and dry pasta (Infogrames's Murders in Venice, 1989), as well as a cotton ball and a plastic bag said to contain a "microscopic space fleet" (Infocom's The Hitchhiker's Guide to the Galaxy, 1984).
 (Note: In a reference to a running gag in the novel, wherein main character Arthur Dent searches fruitlessly for the beverage, the packaging for The Hitchhiker's Guide to the Galaxy specifically indicated that it contained no tea (Peters 2014).)

 The video game scholar Ian Peters divides feelies into two categories, artefacts and collectibles.
 He defines artefacts as objects that "seem to have been yanked from the immaterial world into the material one", thereby providing players with a tangible link to the game world.
 Collectibles, meanwhile, are understood as generally scaled-down objects that represent elements of the game world without being offered as examples of items contained therein.